mdconaway/sails-ember-rest/README.md

 In each case, the `record` parameter will be the record or records that were found/created/destroyed.

+In the case of the `beforeUpdate` interrupt, the `record` parameter will be an object containing all the values the user sent to apply against the target record.

-In the case of the `update` interrupt, the `record` parameter will be an object with a `before` and `after` state of the updated record.
+In the case of the `afterUpdate` interrupt, the `record` parameter will be an object with a `before` and `after` state of the updated record.

 ```javascript
 //The object representation of the "record" parameter for the update interrupt: